SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/full/README.md

 This example creates a [slurm_cluster](../../../../modules/slurm_cluster/) in cloud mode.
 It is highly configurable through tfvars.

-All other components required to support the slurm cluster are minimally created as well: VPC; subnetwork; firewall rules; service accounts.
+All other components required to support the Slurm cluster are minimally created as well: VPC; subnetwork; firewall rules; service accounts.

 ## Usage